 Personal injury cases are complicated, and the more complex the case the longer it can take to settle.

-The experienced Boston attorneys at Jason Stone Injury Lawyers strive to achieve fair resolutions for our clients as quickly as possible, and our cases generally settle in less than a year.
+The experienced Massachusetts attorneys at Jason Stone Injury Lawyers strive to achieve fair resolutions for our clients as quickly as possible, and our cases generally settle in less than a year.
 But if it’s necessary to go to trial to recover compensation, the timeframe can be longer.

 While it may be appealing to settle a case early—especially if you’re faced with overwhelming medical expenses and lost wages—the initial settlement offers from insurance companies are typically not enough to cover injury victims’ immediate and long-term damages.
 Sometimes the full extent of damages is not even known until more than a year after the injury.